-If the water pressure coming out of your tub or sink faucets seems to surge or diminish, there are some simple things to check before you call in the services of a professional plumber.
-Unless you have a well and pump, your household water pressure should remain constant, but it may vary considerably when appliances, showers, sprinklers or other water-using devices are engaged.
+If the water pressure coming out of your tub or sink faucets seems to surge or diminish, there are some simple things to check before you call in a professional plumber.
+Unless you have a well and pump, your household water pressure should remain constant, but it may vary considerably when appliances, showers, sprinklers, or other water-using devices are engaged.

 Video of the Day

 Sometimes your system might have pipes that are too small or that are corroded.
 This can affect water pressure in your system.
 Having the pipes replaced is the only real solution if this is the issue with your plumbing.

 If you have an automated sprinkler system, your surge could be related to the system shutting down at the end of a cycle.
 Large systems require a lot of pressure to feed the lines, and someone using water inside the house will notice the flow slowing down at first and then building back up to normal before a final surge when the sprinkler lines become inactive.
 Setting the sprinkler system to operate in smaller sections, rather than watering the entire lawn at once, may be your best solution.